ronin-rb/ronin-rb.github.io/blog/_posts/2012-10-08-ronin-scanners-1-0-0-pre1-released.md

 ## API

-All Ronin Scanners now inherit from the [Ronin::Scanners::Scanner] base class.
+All Ronin Scanners inherit from the [Ronin::Scanners::Scanner] base class.

-For a Scanner class (or Object) to be a functioning scanner, it must define a `scan` method.
-The `scan` method does the actual "scanning" and yields each scan result.
-A result from a Ronin Scanner can be anything; whatever makes the most sense for the particular Scanner.
+For a Scanner to be a functioning scanner, it must define a `scan` method.
+The `scan` method performs the actual "scanning" and yields each result.
+A result from a Scanner can be any kind of Object;
+whatever makes the most sense for a particular Scanner.

 {% highlight ruby %}
 def scan